What is Ruching?

 I have seen this type of ruching done on beautiful bedspreads in high end bed linen showrooms – so easy but looks so beautiful.

-Thin cotton or silk can be ruched into thin gathers by twisting it and tying it into coils for a long time.
+Thin cotton or silk is ruched into thin gathers by twisting it and tying it into coils for a long time.

 After the tying is removed, do not iron it (ofcourse).